geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex1_ProPlus.md

 # Module 6 - Lab 5 - Exercise 1 - Manage an Office 365 ProPlus installation

 You have taken on the persona of Holly Spencer, Adatum's Enterprise Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
-In this lab, you will perform the tasks necessary to manage a user-driven Office 365 ProPlus installations.
+In this exercise, you will perform the tasks necessary to manage a user-driven Office 365 ProPlus installation.

-In this exercise you will learn how to download and manage the Office 365 ProPlus suite for an individual user.
 Performing a user-driven Office 365 ProPlus installation is a two-step process: 1) configuring the user account so the user is eligible to download and install the Office 365 deployment tool, and 2) performing the installation.

-In the first two tasks in this exercise, you will verify different conditions that affect whether a user can install Office 365 Pro Plus.
-In doing so, you will see what factors play a role in determining whether a user can download the deployment tool.
-There are two ways in which a user can be blocked from downloading the Office 365 ProPlus suite: <br/>
+In the first two tasks in this exercise, you will verify the conditions that affect whether a user can be blocked from downloading the Office 365 ProPlus suite: <br/>

 - The user does not have an appropriate Microsoft 365 license (which you will verify in Task 1 using Laura Atkins).

 - An admin turns off the global Office download setting that controls the downloading of mobile and desktop apps for all users (which you will verify in Task 2 with Diego Siciliani).

-In the final task in this exercise, you will install the Office 365 ProPlus suite for one of the users.
+In the final task in this exercise, you will install the Office 365 ProPlus suite for one of Adatum's users.

 ### Task 1 – Verify how licensing affects installing Office 365 ProPlus